oleksandrholikov/oleksandrholikov/README.md

 🔭 I’m currently working on: KANOV -  is a fully functional e-commerce website designed for selling books, manga, and reading accessories.
-This project delivers a complete and professional online shopping experience with a focus on usability, performance, and scalability.(team-project)
+This project delivers a complete and professional online shopping experience with a focus on usability, performance, and scalability (team-project).

-🌱 I’m currently learning React and TypeScript; PHP+Symfony;
+🌱 I’m currently learning React and TypeScript PHP+Symfony

 ⚡ Fun fact:13 years of professional dancing; the highest award is the European Cup in the category from 14 to 16 years old